Antibiotic creams are helpful when you are suffering from Infections. You should know the best OTC medicine that helps you eliminate infections.

 Dactacort cream is a pharmacy-only medication (P).
 P products can only be sold from pharmacies, including online chemists.

-As antiseptic (stop the growth of bacteria), benzalkonium chloride and chlorhexidine are effective against a wide range of gram-positive and gram-negative bacteria (Bednarek et al., 2020).
+As antiseptic (stop the growth of bacteria), benzalkonium chloride and chlorhexidine are effective against many gram-positive and gram-negative bacteria (Bednarek et al., 2020).

 Where to buy Dermol range from?

 Dermol range, including Dermol lotion and cream, are pharmacy-only products.
-Most pharmacies stock Dermol products, which are usually kept in the dispensary and not on public display.
+Most pharmacies stock Dermol products in the dispensary and not on public display.
 One needs to speak to a member of a pharmacy team to purchase Dermol product (s).
 Many online chemists also stock Dermol products.

-One study investigated the use of chloramphenicol ointment as a post-operative measure to reduce skin infection (single dose).
-It was found that the incidence of infections in a group of patients who used chloramphenicol was lower to a group of patients who used unmedicated ointment.
+One study investigated chloramphenicol ointment as a post-operative measure to reduce skin infection (single dose).
+It was found that the incidence of infections in a group of patients who used chloramphenicol was lower than in a group of patients who used unmedicated ointment.
 The reduction of skin infection was statistically significant but not clinically relevant (BMJ, 2009).

 Another common unlicensed use of chloramphenicol eye ointment is a post-circumcision application to reduce the chances of infection.
 Chloramphenicol is also used to treat skin infections in cats and dogs.

-Steroid creams are useful in the management of skin conditions characterised by redness, inflammation, itchiness, for example, eczema and dermatitis.
-Two different steroid creams can be purchased without a prescription: hydrocortisone and clobetasone, which is the strongest over the counter steroid cream.
+Steroid creams are helpful in the management of skin conditions characterised by redness, inflammation, and itchiness, for example, eczema and dermatitis.
+Two steroid creams can be purchased without a prescription: hydrocortisone and clobetasone, the strongest over the counter steroid cream.

-Steroid creams on their own should not be applied on infected skin (viral, bacterial, or fungal infections) unless advised by a doctor.
-Some prescription-only antibiotics come as a combination of antibiotic and steroid, and these can be used to treat skin infections when prescribed by a doctor.
+Steroid creams on their own should not be applied to infected skin (viral, bacterial, or fungal infections) unless a doctor advises.
+Some prescription-only antibiotics come as a combination of antibiotics and steroids, which can be used to treat skin infections when prescribed by a doctor.

-Selection of most appropriate medication for bacterial skin infections is based on the severity of symptoms present, any local information on antibiotic resistance (if a particular antibiotic does not work) and results from microbiological results (NICE BNF, 2020).
+The Selection of the most appropriate medication for bacterial skin infections is based on the severity of symptoms present and any local information on antibiotic resistance (if a particular antibiotic does not work).
+It results from microbiological results (NICE BNF, 2020).

 Typical skin products used in the treatment of skin infections include:

-I reviewed a number of over the counter antibiotic creams, which are available in the UK.
-Although advertised as antibiotic creams, some products are simply antiseptic, with not enough evidence to support their effectiveness as antibiotic agents.
+We reviewed a number of over the counter antibiotic creams which are available in the UK.
+Although advertised as antibiotic creams, some products are antiseptic, with insufficient evidence to support their effectiveness as antibiotic agents.